bdusell/rau/docs/details.rst

    LSTM, and transformer.
 #.
 The only architecture available for sequence-to-sequence generation is the
    transformer encoder-decoder.
 #.
-Ancestral sampling and beam search are the only available sampling algorithms
+Only three generation/decoding algorithms are implemented: ancestral
-   for now.
+   sampling, greedy decoding, and beam search.
+Sequence-to-sequence generation only supports beam search for now (but the others can easily be added).
 #.
 Ancestral sampling is not parallelized across minibatch elements.
 #.
 Beam search is not parallelized across minibatch elements.
 #.
 Due to limitations in the API for PyTorch's transformer implementation,